Ministry of Supply: Postwar research establishments

-Closure of the Ministry of Supply in 1959 by the Service Departments Supply Order
+Closure of the Ministry of Supply in 1959 by the Service Departments Supply Orders

 The bill to abolish the Ministry of Supply was passed on 12 November 1959 at which time the Ministry of Aviation was created to look after both civilian and military aviation interests.
 Under the order the Ministry of Supply took over the aviation interests of the Ministry of Transport and Civil Aviation and was renamed the Ministry of Aviation, this enabling it to look after both civil and military aviation interests (across army, navy and RAF) as well as guided missiles, radar, nuclear weapons and munitions for aircraft.
-The bulk of other procurement functions including cross-service procurement were transferred out of the new Ministry of Aviation to the War Office.
+The bulk of other procurement functions, including cross-service procurement, were transferred out of the new Ministry of Aviation to the War Office.
 The Air Ministry regained procurement powers (except for aircraft) that had been transferred to the Ministry of Aircraft Production in 1940 and transferred to the Ministry of Supply in 1946.
 The procurement powers of the Admiralty were largely unaffected, though their aircraft would now be supplied via the Ministry of Aviation.